eclipse-basyx/basyx-java-server-sdk/basyx.aasenvironment/Readme.md

 ## AAS Environment Upload Endpoint

-AAS environments (e.g. XML, JSON, AASX) can be uploaded to the `/upload` endpoint.
+AAS environments (e.g. XML, JSON, AASX) can be uploaded by a multipart/form-data POST on the `/upload` endpoint.
+Please note that the following MIME types are expected for the respective file uploads:
+* AASX: application/asset-administration-shell-package
+* JSON: application/json
+* XML: application/xml

 The upload follows the same rules as the preconfiguration in terms of handling existing AAS, submodels and concept descriptions.
 In order for the file to be recognized correctly, please make sure that its MIME type is properly configured.